mosal2000/python-challenge/README.md

 ## Background

-This project **2** Python Challenges, PyBank and PyPoll.
+This project contains **2** Python Challenges, PyBank and PyPoll.
 Both of these challenges encompasses a real-world situation using Python scripting.

 ## PyBank